parangat11/todo-js/README.md

-# template-js
+# todo-list
-A template for future Vanilla projects
+A simple todo list made with JS